 Wondering what to put for desired salary?
-There are two places where you might be asked to answer what your desired salary is.
-During the job application process and during the job interview process.
+There are two places where you might get asked to answer your desired salary during the job application process and the job interview process.
 Both portions are important to your job hunt.
 And the strategy you take while discussing salary is imperative as a job seeker.

 You don’t want to answer with a salary that’s too high, immediately pushing you out of the running for the job.
-Or answer with a question that’s too low, causing you to answer with a salary number that makes you regret it at later date.
-Which could cause you to have reservation with your new employer and leave too soon.
+Or answer with a question that’s too low.
+Causing you to answer with a salary number that makes you regret it at a later date.
+Which could cause you to have a reservation with your new employer and leave too soon.

-Before we dig into what to put for desired salary on your job application, let’s figure out what your perfect salary range should be.
+Before we dig into what to put for the desired salary on your job application.
+Let’s figure out what your perfect salary should be.

 Determine Your Salary Range, First

-There are two methods to figuring out what your salary range should be.
-The first method is to take your current salary range and “give yourself a raise”.
+There are two methods for figuring out what your salary range should be.
+The first method is to take your current salary range and “give yourself a raise.”
 A typical raise is around 8% of your existing salary.
-That means you would take your current salary, add 8% and that would be the range of your salary expectations for the new job.
+That means you would take your current salary and add 8%, which would be the range of your salary expectations for the new job.

-The second method is to use a tool like Payscale.com or Salary.com, which both will help you to see the average salary range for not only the job you’re applying for but the geography you’re applying to as well.
+The second method is to use a tool like Payscale.com or Salary.com.
+Of which both will help you to see the average salary range.
+And not only the job you’re applying for but the geography you’re applying to as well.

-This can be very helpful for those who are moving to a new geography and need to think about cost of living and average salary as part of their salary negotiation for the position.
+This can help those moving to a new state.
+And those who need to think about the cost of living.
+And average salary as part of their salary negotiation for the position.

 You can use both methods in combination as well.
-Simply take your existing salary and be sure you do the math to figure out what your relative scale is in the new geography and then add 8% to that giving you a range.
+Take your existing salary and be sure you do the math to figure out your relative scale in the new geography.
+And then add 8% to that, giving you a range.

-Listing your desired salary on a job application is important.
+Listing your desired salary on an online application is important.
 But it isn’t a requirement.
-Most employers will ask about your salary history.
+Some employers will ask about your salary history (but it's illegal).
 They may ask what your current salary requirements are as a way to determine this as well.
 And ultimately, this becomes what gets put into your job offer.

-Many job seekers are confused now hat to put in the job application.
+Many job seekers are confused about what to put in the job application.
 Because most online job applications require a hard figure versus a range.
 So they are faced with an exact number that can be difficult for them to answer.

-The best way to do this is to list “999” or some other infinite number on the job application.
-This simply implies that you are looking to have a conversation about salary during the interview or during the on-site session that you both might share.
+The best way to do this is to list “999”, "0", "1," or some other infinite number on the job application and desired salary field.
+This implies that you are looking to have a conversation about salary during the interview.
+Or during the on-site session that you both might share.
 Or leave the salary field blank if the online application allows.

-The interviewer or hiring manager may even call you to have a phone interview when you place that number on the job application. which can be beneficial for both of you to ensure that you and your future employer are on the same page with regards to salary range and salary expectations.
+The interviewer or hiring manager may even call you to have a phone interview.
+And when you place that number on the job application.
+It can be beneficial for both of you to ensure that you and your future employer are on the same page.
+Especially in regard to salary range and salary expectations.

-Try not to stress what to put for desired salary on your application.
+Try not to stress what to put for the desired salary on your application.
 Additionally, you don’t need to include that as part of your cover letter or resume.
 It is not a requirement.
-A recruiter will be more than happy to have this conversation with you as part of the interview process for the prospective employer.
+A recruiter will be more than happy to have this conversation with you as part of the prospective employer's interview process.
 Just remember not to place a specific number on the application.

-How to Answer Desired Salary Questions in a Job Interview
+How to Answer Desired Salary Interview Questions in an Interview

-Speaking about compensation and pay during a job interview can be difficult for both you and the employer.
+Speaking about compensation and pay during an interview can be difficult for both you and the employer.
 It indicates that you might negotiate their job offer if they provide one.
 But by the interviewer asking you this question early on, it can help to save time for both you and them.
-Don’t be surprised when you get the desired salary question in a phone interview, pre-screen interview or on-site interview.
+Don’t be surprised when you get the desired salary question in a phone interview or on-site interview.
 But recognize this is not the time to negotiate.

 So how do you answer the interview question “What is your expected salary?” when asked.